 Science Fair judges can be pretty weird.
 If you could get into their head and figure out how they think, you’d have the upper hand in the contest – right?
-Well since we can’t get into their heads (might be a scary place anyway), we’ll do the next best thing.
+Well since we can’t get into their heads (eek, scary), Reeko will do the next best thing.
 Here are some Science Fair secrets that will help you get a leg up on the competition.

 How to win